apache/tvm/docs/langref/relay/intro.rst

 =========

 A primitive operation that is not defined in the Relay language but provided externally.
-Currently we back these operators registrations with the operators exposed by TVM's TOPI.
-An operator requires a user to provide an implementation of the operator, its type and various attributes required by Relay subsystems.
+Currently we back these operator's registrations with the operators exposed by TVM's TOPI.
+An operator requires a user to provide an implementation of the operator, its type, and various required attributes.

 The input methods for Relay programs do not provide a way to describe operators in Relay, they must be explicitly registered in the global environment via Python or C++.
 Operators are rendered without a sigil (e.g :code:`add`, :code:`subtract`) when pretty printing Relay programs.
 Operators are explicitly contained in the program and are uniquely identifiable by pointer during a run of the Relay compiler.